Help Desk Software For Schools: Why You Need it And How to Choose One

 Find a tool that integrates with the ones you already have, and that lets you proactively monitor what you own so that it gets the attention it needs, when it needs it.
 Plus, make sure that it's easy enough for other areas of the organization to use it besides IT – this way, you'll increase adoption rates and save some bucks in the meantime.

-For instance, before introducing InvGate Service Desk, Universidad Austral (a privately managed University in Argentina) used phone calls and emails to manage their tickets.
+For instance, before introducing InvGate Service Management, Universidad Austral (a privately managed University in Argentina) used phone calls and emails to manage their tickets.
 With the implementation of a service desk tool, they were able to foster a cultural transformation towards a digital, agile, and ITIL-aligned work model, leading to savings and increased productivity.

 2. Flexibility and ease of implementation